gqa-ood/GQA-OOD/README.md

 # The GQA-OOD Benchmark

 GQA-OOD is a new dataset and benchmark for the evaluation of VQA models in OOD (out of distribution) settings.
-The corresponding paper "*Roses are Red, Violets are Blue...
-But Should VQA expect Them To?*" is currently under review at the CVPR 2021 conference.
+The corresponding paper ["*Roses are Red, Violets are Blue...
+But Should VQA expect Them To?*"](https://arxiv.org/abs/2006.05121) has been accepted at the CVPR 2021 conference.

 ### Abstract ###